 Whether you’re making a quick stop in San Cristóbal for a few days, or you’re able to spend more time exploring the entire state, we have a list of the top things to do in Chiapas, Mexico that’ll satisfy any type of traveler.

-Tip: One of the easiest ways to get around Mexico and Central America is by driving a rental car.
+Tip: One of the easiest ways to get around Mexico is by driving a rental car.
 You get to explore on your own, the roads are usually pretty decent, and rental cars are crazy cheap.
-We got a rental car in Costa Rica for so cheap one day, we decided to keep the car for two weeks.
-We use RentalCars.com to search for the best deals on rental cars around the world.
+We use Discover Cars to search for the best deals on rental cars around the world and we even have an entire guide to getting a rental car in Mexico including tips for driving and safety.

 A note about safety in Chiapas